 Add food to that pond

 Ponds can be designed to produce a wide range of results from big bream, big bass, big catfish or lots of fish to be caught.
-While most landowners aspire to have balanced ponds that flourish independently with the ideal predator-prey relationship, many others want their targeted species to get as big as quickly as possible.
+Most landowners aspire to have balanced ponds that flourish independently with the ideal predator-prey relationship.
+But many others want their targeted species to get as big as quickly as possible.
 In these cases, the one true way to grow big fish quickly is through their diets.

 One of the secrets of supplemental feeding is that fish will convert feed at a 2-to-1 ratio.
 For every pound of feed, the fish will gain half that much in body mass up to a certain point per species.